 Here is my recipe for hummus, into which I add some 2% Greek yogurt.
-It's a protein and calcium powerhouse.
+This recipe is a protein and calcium powerhouse!!!

 1 can chickpeas (about 15 ounces)3 tablespoons tahini